HDaghash/AngularBlog/README.md

-# "Simplicity" Angularjs Blogging CMS
+# "AngularBlogg" Angularjs Blogging CMS

 "Simplicity" very very simple bloging CMS made using Angularjs + Nodejs + Mysql , I create this cms in 8 hours so this version full of bugs